 Another challenge is income security.
 Gig workers are responsible for finding their own projects and negotiating their rates.
 There’s no guarantee of a steady paycheck, and unlike salaried employees, they typically don’t get raises or bonuses.

-The gig economy is a permanent fixture in the modern workforce.
+The Gig Economy: Here to Stay The gig economy is a permanent fixture in the modern workforce.
 Whether you choose to dabble in it for a few extra bucks or make it your full-time career, understanding the pros and cons is key.
 By weighing the flexibility against the lack of security, you can decide if the gig life is the right fit for you.